Is a paracord bracelet useful in extreme situations? Learn how to make a survival bracelet with these simple instructions!

 How to Make a Simple Paracord Bracelet

 While there are many paracord patterns, this design is much easier to untangle when you need it for emergency situations.
-Continue reading to know how to make the millipede paracord bracelet.
+Continue reading to learn how to make the millipede paracord bracelet.

 Supplies needed to make a millipede survival paracord bracelet: